YINNNER/plotly.js/成员进度文档/SA文档.md

 ![context_model](images/context_model.png)

-*Figure 2: The context model of Plotly.js*
+*Figure 3: The context model of Plotly.js*

-In figure2, the context model of Plotly.js is displayed.
+In figure 3, the context model of Plotly.js is displayed.
 It shows the external entities and their relationships.
 A short description of the most important entities in the diagram follows:

 The project, a Javascript charting library, is mainly <u>used by</u> major companies like [P&G](https://us.pg.com/), [RedHat](https://www.redhat.com/en), [Invesco](www.invesco.com/), [Alteryx](https://www.alteryx.com), etc. When it comes to the programming language, Plotly,js, like its name, is almost all <u>written in</u> Javascript except some explanatory files and so on.